Chen Jiunn-ming: Career

 Chen began playing football at the age of 10.
 He joined the school football team while studying at Guan Yu Elementary School (管嶼國小) in his hometown of Changhua.
 He later attended Fusing Junior High School (福興國中) in 1982 and National Pei Men Senior High School, the then high school football power in southern Taiwan, in 1985.
 During his three years at Pei Men, the team won 4 championships and 1 runner-up award in major domestic competitions.

 In 1986, Chen played for the junior Chinese Taipei national team in the 1987 FIFA World Youth Championship qualification of the OFC, to which the Republic of China (Taiwan) belonged at the time, in New Zealand.
 Three years later, in New Zealand, he made his senior team debut in the 1990 FIFA World Cup qualification.
 He gradually became an essential member of the national team during the 1990s.

 After serving in the military and the Lukuang football team, Chen joined the Taiwan Power Company F.C. in 1993.
-He witnessed and participated in the brilliant years of Taipower's 10 consecutive first-division champion titles from 1994 to 2004.
+He witnessed and participated in the years of Taipower's 10 consecutive first-division champion titles from 1994 to 2004.

 In 2001, Pei Men Senior High School, his alma mater, began enrolling students specializing in football and invited Chen to join its coaching staff.
 Under the guidance of Chen and other Pei Men coaches, the team won the league title in the 2006 High School Football League season, and he received the Best Coach award as well.
 Besides coaching in Pei Men, Chen did not end his playing career at Taipower and even won the Golden Shoe award in the 2002 season of the Chinese Taipei National Football League.
 He has expressed, "My form improved as I trained myself as my players."

 In 2005, Chen was appointed assistant to Toshiaki Imai, then manager of the Chinese Taipei national team.